Zelenskiy warns Russia is eyeing other countries after Ukraine

 Moldova's foreign ministry said it had summoned Moscow's ambassador on Friday to express "deep concern" about the general's comments.
 Moldova was neutral, it said.
 Moldova last month applied to join the European Union, charting a pro-Western course hastened by Russia's invasion.

-U.S. State Department spokesperson Jalina Porter said Washington firmly supported Moldova's sovereignty.

-Kremlin spokesman Dmitry Peskov declined to comment when asked if Russia had expanded the goals of its operation and how Moscow saw the political future of southern Ukraine.
+Kremlin spokesman Dmitry Peskov declined to comment on whether Russia had expanded its goals or on how Moscow saw the political future of southern Ukraine.

 As U.S. Secretary of State Antony Blinken met Ukrainian Prime Minister Denys Shmyhal in Washington, Zelenskiy said allies were finally delivering the weapons Kyiv had asked for.